termly/apidocs/endpoints/get_websites-scan_report.md

 ]
 ```

 At least 1 object with the field account_id and website_id is required.
+The `id` field is optional.
+If it is given that report will be returned, if it is not given then the website `current_report` will be returned (latest successful scan).
 Once the query is constructed, pass the URL encoded value in the query string parameter `query`.

 ## Paging